pganalyze/collector/README.md

 All data is converted to a protocol buffers structure which can then be used as data source for monitoring & graphing systems.
 Or just as reference on how to pull information out of PostgreSQL.

-It currently collections information about
+It currently collects information about

  * Schema
    * Tables (including column, constraint and trigger definitions)